tanmatt/QuoteOfTheDay/README.md

 - Wed Apr  3 07:00:08 2024 | Were there no women, men might live like gods. - Thomas Dekker
 - Thu Apr  4 07:00:08 2024 | Failure seldom stops you.
 What stops you is the fear of failure. - Jack Lemmon
 - Fri Apr  5 07:00:07 2024 | Forget the past. - Nelson Mandela
+- Sat Apr  6 07:00:08 2024 | Worry does not empty tomorrow of its sorrow.
+It empties today of its strength. - Corrie Ten Boom